 The debentures are secured by way of first pari passu charge on the Company's immovable properties, movable assets, current assets, cash accruals including but not limited to current assets, receivables, book debts, cash and bank balances, loans and advances etc. present and future.

-Listed Debentures are repayable in half yearly instalments from the period April 2020 till March 2033.
-However, as per the terms of Debenture trust deed, the Debenture Holders can exercise put option within 45 days from October 31, 2026 and can redeem the debentures in full.
+(ii) Listed Non convertible Debentures is repayable in half yearly installments starting from 31 March 2018 to 30 September 2034.